asquare004/CollabNotes/README.md

 * [Ishika Hoondlani](https://github.com/ishikahoondlani26)
 * [Srushti Chaudhari](https://github.com/srushtichaudhari7)
 ## Description
-We were given code of a note editor by our mentors.
-We were supposed to build a chatbox and integrate it to the note editor.
+This website provides a note editor that can be concurrently used by multiple users along with a chatbox.
 ## Tech Stack Used
 * HTML
 * CSS